pagkly/Zed/Investopedia3/Gross Income.md

 An individual’s gross income is used by lenders or landlords to determine whether said individual is a worthy borrower or renter.
 When filing federal and state income taxes, gross income is the starting point before subtracting deductions to determine the amount of tax owed.

 For individuals, the gross income metric used on the income tax return includes not just wages or salary but also other forms of income, such as tips, capital gains, rental payments, dividends, alimony, pension, and interest.
-After subtracting above-the-line tax deductions, the result is [adjusted gross income (AGI)](https://www.investopedia.com/terms/a/agi.asp).3
+After subtracting above-the-line tax deductions, the result is [[adjusted gross income (AGI)]](https://www.investopedia.com/terms/a/agi.asp).3

 Continuing down the tax form, below-the-line deductions are taken from AGI and result in a taxable income figure.
-After applying any allowed deductions or exemptions, [the resulting taxable income can be significantly less than an individual’s gross income](https://www.investopedia.com/ask/answers/070915/what-difference-between-taxable-income-and-gross-income.asp).4
+After applying any allowed deductions or exemptions, [[the resulting taxable income can be significantly less than an individual’s gross income]](https://www.investopedia.com/ask/answers/070915/what-difference-between-taxable-income-and-gross-income.asp).4

 There are income sources that are not included in gross income for tax purposes but may still be included when calculating gross income for a lender or creditor.
 Common nontaxable income sources are certain Social Security benefits,5 life insurance payouts,6 some inheritances or gifts,7 and state or municipal bond interest.8